 Hej—I’m Lauren Razavi, or LRAZ ✌️

-These days, I publish at Global Natives and occasionally share short-form thoughts on Substack Notes.
+These days, I publish at Global Natives and share short-form thoughts on Substack Notes.
 You'll also find me on Spotify and Google Maps.

 I’ve been writing stories since before I started school and I've explored music, publishing, activism, and entrepreneurship over the years.
 I have degrees in political science and creative writing, both from the University of East Anglia.